jaxen-xpath/jaxen/RELEASING.md

 Now merge the version PR on Github.

-Create a release on Github in the form v1.2.0.
+Create a release on Github in the form v2.0.0.

-Once the binary is available on Maven Central, run `mvn:site` and upload the generated content to IBiblio.
+Once the binary is available on Maven Central, run `mvn site:stage` and upload the generated content to IBiblio.